bdai6/my_website/content/authors/nick-beckwith/_index.md

  - Grad Students
 ---

-Nick Beckwith is a 1st year PhD student in the ECE department of UW-Madison.
-He received his B.S. degree from University of Wisconsin-Madison in the area of computer engineering in 2019.
+Nick Beckwith is a PhD student at the University of Pennsylvania with the Electrical and Systems Engineering Department.
+He received his B.S. in Computer Engineering at the University of Wisconsin-Madison in 2019.
+His primary interests lie in providing research infrastructures for novel cross-stack solutions in embedded systems, emerging memory technologies and tightly integrated heterogeneous systems.
+He looks forward to tackling the problems of a post-Moore era with these fast, novel and high fidelity research infrastructures.